pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

     - `TaintTrackingBase`
         - Implements an virtual class which defines two purely virtual functions `GetTaintChars()` & `InitTaintChars()`.
 These are to be imeplemented by the derived class in order to keep track & update taint.
     - `TaintTrackingStringBufferImpl`
-        - This class extends `TaintTrackingBase` and implements the Two purley virutal functions defined by `TaintTrackingBase`.
+        - This class extends `TaintTrackingBase` and implements the Two Purley virtual functions defined by `TaintTrackingBase`.
         - It makes use of a new private data member  `private: mutable std::unique_ptr<TaintData> taint_data_;`
     - Extending `V8_EXPORT String : public Name` with a TaintVisitor class which we will see is defined in `/src/taint_tracking/taint_tracking.cc` later.